oto-gitops-oneshot/cp4ba-config-jobs/postdeploy-config/README.md

 # Usage instructions / configurable parameters

-* Add the parameters that need to be passed to your script, the jobspec or the yaml job etc. i.e.
 * *The YAML spec for this job only takes a single parameter*
     * The directory for to save a Kubeconfig file.
 Ultimately, this directory shouldnt need to change.
 * This is because unlike how we need to pass services to the predeploy job as a list, once the icp4acluster object is deployed we can query the icp4acluster to get a list of services and configure based on this